 Set up a 100 µL reaction containing the following reagents: 10 µL of oligo (100 µM), 10 µL of T4 RNA ligase buffer (10x), 10 µL of ATP (10 mM), 40 µL of 50% PEG8000, 5 µL of T4 RNA ligase 1 (50 units), 25 µL of nuclease-free water.
 Incubate overnight at 20 °C.

 Perform a classical phenol-chloroform extraction of the preadenylated oligonucleotide followed by ethanol precipitation.
 Add 100 µL of acid (pH 4.5) phenol:chloroform and vortex.
-Spin for 5 min at maximum speed.
+Spin for 5 min at room temperature, maximum speed.
 Carefully transfer 90 µL of the upper phase to a new tube; add 10 µL of 3 M sodium acetate pH 5.2, 1 µL of ultra-pure glycogen and 250 µL of cold 100% ethanol.

 Keep at -20 °C for at least 30 min.
 Centrifuge for 30 min at 4 °C maximum speed.
-Remove the supernatant, wash the pellet once with cold 80% ethanol.
+Remove the supernatant, wash the pellet once with 500 µL cold 80% ethanol.
 As an alternative to phenol-chloroform extraction and ethanol precipitation, a nucleotide removal kit can be used (see Table of Materials).
-Resuspend in 10 µL of water or 10 mM Tris pH 8.
+Resuspend in 25 µL water.

+Measure the concentration of the adapter using a kit for specific detection of single-stranded DNA (see Table of Materials).
+Dilute to 80 ng/µL (10 µM).

-Verify the efficacy of preadenylation by migrating a small amount on a 15% TBE-urea gel (Table of Materials) along with untreated oligonucleotide.
+Recommended additional step: Verify the efficacy of preadenylation by migrating 1 µL 10 µM adapter on a 15% TBE-urea gel (Table of Materials) along with untreated oligonucleotide.
 The preadenylated adapter should migrate slightly slower than untreated oligonucleotide.
-It is recommended to gel purify the preadenylated adapter; proceed as described for the isolation of sRNA (steps 1.2-1.12).
+If desired, the preadenylated adapter can be gel-purified; proceed as described above (steps 1.2-1.12).

 Library preparation – Protocol TS5